guptapuja/guptapuja/README.md

 ---

 ### 🚀 Looking For
-Open to Frontend / Lead Frontend roles where I can contribute to:
+Open to Senior /Staff Frontend / Lead Frontend roles where I can contribute to:
 - Architecture decisions
 - Performance optimization
 - Scalable frontend platforms